 * Job Seeking Skills

 * Job Coaching

-Sponsored through the Rural Maryland Council and DORS, this program prepares students for internships, apprenticeships or volunteer positions in Wicomico, Worcester, Somerset and Dorchester Counties.
+Bay Area CIL works cooperatively with Maryland’s Division of Rehabilitation Services (DORS) to prepare students for internships, apprenticeships or volunteer positions in Wicomico, Worcester, Somerset and Dorchester Counties.

 Students are welcome to utilize our Assistive Technology Lab here at Bay Area Center for Independent Living, Inc. Hands on assistance and computer programs are available to assist the student with resume writing, filling out job applications, employment seeking skills and more.

 The lab is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 No appointment is necessary.